ImageMagick/Usage-Markdown/convolve/index.md

 [![\[IM Output\]](face_blur.png)](face_blur.png)

-The kernel's syntax is exactly like that of '`Gaussian`' but with a extra optional rotation angle.
+The kernel's syntax is exactly like that of '`Gaussian`' but with an extra optional rotation angle.

 ~~~{.skip}
 Blur:[{radius}]x{sigma}[,{angle}]